mbUnisa/A-Semi-automatic-Data-Integration-process/README.md

 In each file there are:
+* Input
-1) the relational bases of input
+  * the relational databases of input

+* Syntactic Analysis
-2) the dendrogram produced by the syntactic analysis
+  * the dendrogram produced by the syntactic analysis
-3) the result obtained from the clustering of the syntactic analysis
+  * the result obtained from the clustering of the syntactic analysis

+* Semantic Analysis
-4) the dendrogram produced by the semantic analysis
+  * the dendrogram produced by the semantic analysis
-5) the SOM grid obtained during the semantic analysis
+  * the SOM grid obtained during the semantic analysis
-6) the result obtained from the semantic analysis clustering
+  * the result obtained from the semantic analysis clustering

+* Output
-7) the reconciled source schema
+  * the reconciled source schema